PodewitzLab/PyConSolv/README.md

 - More counterions are parametrized and supported by default
 - Box size can now be specified using the `-box` parameter
 - Support for multiple non-covalently bound solutes
+- Support for QM/MM calculations as criteria for the energy ranking of generated conformers

 # PyConSolv